simple multi-computer shell history backed by git

 add-zsh-hook precmd _add_history

-# install hs (interactive search + copy to clipboard)
+# install hs (interactive search)

 install scripts/hs ~/bin